SenseLogic/CODA/README.md

         *   :before
         *   :after

-*   Split properties by category, and declare them in this order :
+*   Group properties by category, and declare them in this order :
     *   Inheritance
         *   @extend
     *   Content